Skip to main content

 Dormers add space, functionality, light, and value to your home, but they are an investment.
 Putting in dormer windows tends to be a pricier project than a typical window installation.

 According to homeguide.com, adding a dormer to your home can cost between $3,000 and $25,000, depending on the dormer size, style, and materials.
-The national average cost of installing a dormer will put you back $13,700 or between $65 and $300 per square foot.
+The national average cost of installing a dormer will set you back $13,700 or between $65 and $300 per square foot.

 Keep in mind that this cost includes things like: